 Trekking in Nepal in June

-As always – it pays to invest in proper equipment such as a suitable down jacket (if you are trekking at high altitude), sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats just to name a few necessary gear to invest in.
+As always – it pays to invest in proper equipment such as a suitable down jacket (if you are trekking at high altitude), sleeping bag, a couple of layers of fleece, right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats to name a few necessary gears to invest in.
 It is always better to have more than less.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.